Wiki · Concept · Last reviewed June 25, 2026

 AI in Employment

-AI in employment is the use of artificial-intelligence systems in hiring, promotion, scheduling, workplace monitoring, performance scoring, discipline, training, productivity management, and workforce planning.
-It is a high-stakes domain because automated judgments can shape income, dignity, mobility, privacy, and bargaining power.
+AI in employment is the use of artificial-intelligence or automated decision systems to materially shape hiring, promotion, scheduling, workplace monitoring, performance scoring, discipline, training, productivity management, termination, and workforce planning.
+It is a high-stakes domain because rankings, alerts, interview scores, manager dashboards, and generated summaries can affect income, dignity, mobility, privacy, safety, and bargaining power.

 Definition

-AI in employment covers automated or AI-assisted systems that affect workers or job applicants.
+AI in employment covers automated, algorithmic, or AI-assisted systems that materially affect job applicants, employees, contractors, platform workers, or the managers making decisions about them.
 These systems may screen resumes, score interviews, rank candidates, recommend promotions, predict attrition, schedule shifts, monitor productivity, analyze communications, detect policy violations, assign tasks, or evaluate performance.

 The category includes tools used before employment, during employment, and at termination.
-It also includes systems that do not make a final decision but strongly shape the options a human manager sees.
+It also includes systems that do not make a final decision but strongly shape the options a human manager sees, as well as generative systems that create summaries, notes, coaching records, or risk narratives later used in personnel decisions.
 A human click at the end of a workflow does not automatically make the process meaningfully human.

 Common Uses